antadde/N-SDM/README.md

    remotes::install_github("antadde/N-SDM/Rpkg")
    ```

 4. [Optional for running the N-SDM example] Download and unzip the example dataset available at https://zenodo.org/records/17177174 in the `./data` directory.
-Follow the instructions provided on Zenodo.
+Details about the data are available on Zenodo.
    ```bash
 	# go to your nsdm directory
 	 cd ./nsdm